muratk5n/thirdwave/en/README.md

 Hey I hope this transition happens.
 The current energy shortage could still have been avoided though...
 Timely investment in H2 and CCS would have guaranteed enough supply of clean fuel no matter the primary energy source.
-Transition could be smooth.
-Oh well, instead we get a street-fight.
+Transition could have been smooth.
+Instead we are in a street-fight.

 "In the first quarter of 2022, Spain already comprised 20 percent of the green hydrogen projects worldwide.
 That placed it in second place